-ATM in Hadmersleben blown up - police asks for witness information!
+ATM blown up in Hadmersleben – police ask for information from witnesses!

 Transparenz: Redaktionell erstellt und geprüft.